 Classroom training will be provided to expand upon the information provided in this manual.
-The training will outline the basic Chapter 7 process as explained by a panel of respected bankruptcy practitioners, including judges from the United States Bankruptcy Court for the District of New Jersey, attorneys from South Jersey Legal Services, members of the Camden, Burlington and Gloucester County Bar Associations, and practicing Chapter 7 Trustees.
-Students will be given an opportunity to observe a mock interview and to prepare a practice petition.
+The class will be welcomed by judges for the United States Bankruptcy Court for the District of New Jersey.
+The client selection process will be explained by Michelle Nuciglio, the Director of Pro Bono Services for South Jersey Legal Services, Inc., and the main training, outlining the basic Chapter 7 process, will be presented by Prof. Cooper.
+Students will also be given an opportunity to observe a mock interview and to prepare a practice petition.

-This is the nineteenth revision of this manual, as updated in September 2016.
-Please note that the Bankruptcy Official Forms were revised effective December 1, 2015, and various Code section dollar amounts were revised effective April 1, 2016.
+This is the twenty sixth revision of this manual, as updated in August 2023.
+Please note that the various Code section dollar amounts were revised effective April 1, 2022.
 Students should verify the accuracy of the forms before using them.
 Questions and/or suggestions regarding the materials included in this manual should be directed to:

-Robert J. Cooper, Esq. rcooper@camden.rutgers.edu profcoop@yahoo.com
+Robert J. Cooper, Esq. rcooper@lsnj.org profcoop@yahoo.com